The Crown (TV series): Historical accuracy

-Queen Elizabeth II wedding gown replica, worn by actress Claire Foy, for The Crown, in exhibition at the V&A museum (June 2025).

 The series has been criticised for its depiction of historical events, particularly from the fourth season onwards.
 The programme's historical consultant, Robert Lacey, has stated that "there are two sorts of truth.
 There's historical truth, and then there's the larger truth about the past" and that "when history gets departed from, it's not done casually.
 It's done on the basis of wanting to convey a particular message that can only be conveyed by invention."
 An example of such a departure is the season one plot in which the Queen and the government oppose Princess Margaret's desire to marry Peter Townsend, which would have required the monarch's permission under the Royal Marriages Act 1772; in reality, a plan was made to amend the Act to allow the marriage while removing Margaret and her children from the line of succession.
 The third season was criticised for omitting any mention of Rhodesia and the crisis about their Unilateral Declaration of Independence.

 The fourth season was criticised in the UK press as "inaccurate" and "anti-monarchy".
 It was described as "fake history" by Simon Jenkins in The Guardian, and the royal biographer Sally Bedell Smith stated that "because The Crown is such a lavish and expensive production, so beautifully acted and cleverly written, and so much attention has been paid to visual details about historical events, viewers are tricked into believing that what they are seeing actually happened".
-The British culture secretary, Oliver Dowden, and the actress Judi Dench both suggested that the series should have a fiction warning at the beginning as a disclaimer, with Dench arguing that the show could mislead non-British audiences with its use of dramatic license.
+The British culture secretary, Oliver Dowden, and the actress Judi Dench both suggested that the series should have a fiction warning at the beginning as a disclaimer, with Dench arguing that the show could mislead non-British audiences with its use of dramatic licence.
 In October 2022, Netflix added a disclaimer to the series's title synopsis page on its website and to the YouTube description of the trailer for season five, which describes it as a "fictional dramatisation" that was "inspired by real events".